Mattress Recycling Fee

-As of January 2018, California State Law requires retailers to collect a $10.50 “recycle fee” on each mattress, box spring, foundation, and base sold.
-This recycling fee is “per piece” so if your box spring or foundation comes in two pieces, the fee will be charged for each piece.
-The state approved the amount of the fee and it is not set or controlled by the retailer.
+As of January 2025, state laws in California, Rhode Island, Connecticut, and Oregon require retailers to collect a mandatory mattress recycling fee on each mattress, box spring, foundation, and base sold.
+The fee is charged per piece, so if your foundation or box spring comes in two pieces, the fee applies to each.
+These fees are set by the states and are not determined or controlled by the retailer.

 The fee funds the state’s mattress recycling program, which is administered by the Mattress Recycling Council.